juxhouse/bela-resources/Concepts.md

 ECDs are software [Elements](#elements), [Containments](#Containments) and [Dependencies](#dependencies).

-These are the only 3 top-level concepts necessary to represent understand and explore software architecture.
+These are the only 3 top-level concepts necessary to represent and explore software architecture structure.

 ## Architecture

-Architecture is a collection of ECDs.
+Architecture is simply a collection of ECDs.

 #### Built Architecture